 Armenia again breaks ceasefire with Azerbaijan

-Over the past 24 hours, Armenia’s armed forces have 128 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry told APA on Jan.
-12.
+Armenia’s armed forces have 112 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry told APA on Sept.
+23.

-The Azerbaijani army positions in Gushchu Ayrim, Mazam, Gizilhajili villages and on nameless heights in Gazakh district were shelled from the Armenian army positions located on nameless heights in Noyemberyan district, as well as in Berkaber village and on nameless heights in Ijevan district.
+The Azerbaijani army positions in Kohnagishlaq village of Aghstafa district, Kamarli, Farahli, Qizilhajili, Bala Jafarli villages and on nameless heights in Gazakh district underwent fire from the Armenian army positions located in Dovekh, Shavarshavan villages and on nameless heights in Noyemberyan district, Paravakar village and on nameless heights in Armenia’s Ijevan district.

-The Azerbaijani army positions were also shelled from the Armenian army positions located near the occupied Goyarkh, Chilaburt, Yarimja villages of Tartar district, Bash Garvand, Javahirli, Garagashli, Kangarli, Sarijali, Novruzlu, Yusifjanli, Marzili villages of Aghdam district, Kuropatkino village of Khojavend district, Ashaghi Veysalli, Gobu Dilagharda, Garvand, Garakhanbeyli, Gorgan, Horadiz villages of Fuzuli district, Nuzgar, Mehdili villages of Jabrayil district, as well as from the positions located on nameless heights in Goranboy, Tartar, Aghdam and Khojavend districts.
+The Azerbaijani army positions were shelled from the Armenian army positions located near the Armenian-occupied Chilaburt village of Tartar district, Namirli, Shuraabad, Taghibeyli, Bash Garvand, Garagashli, Sarijali, Novruzlu, Yusifjanli, Marzili villages of Aghdam district, Kuropatkino village of Khojavand district, Ashaghi Veysalli, Gobu Dilagharda, Garvand, Garakhanbeyli, Gorgan, Kurdler villages of Fuzuli district, Nuzgar and Mehdili villages of Jabrayil districts as well as from the positions located on nameless heights in Goygol, Goranboy, Tartar, Aghdam, Khojavand and Fuzuli districts of Azerbaijan.

 The Nagorno-Karabakh conflict entered its modern phase when the Armenian SRR made territorial claims against the Azerbaijani SSR in 1988.